 5. Expected strategic and operational impacts for the market, as well as an overview of the initial feedback received from Luxembourg institutions

 6. A high-level look at the new reporting associated with the introduction of CRD 4

-This training is coordinated by Jean-Philippe Maes, Partner at PwC Luxembourg who is involved in Basel II & III issues.
+This training is coordinated by Jean-Philippe Maes, Partner (Regulatory Compliance Services).

 PwC's Academy, Crystal Park Building, PwC Luxembourg